BlyznytsiaOrg/bibernate-playground/README.md

 - **Schema Generation** (Offers tools for generating database schemas based on entity mappings, simplifying database setup and migration.)

-To enable this feature in Bibernate, you need to create a hibernate.properties file with the following configuration settings.
+To enable this feature in Bibernate, you need to create a bibernate.properties file with the following configuration settings.

 ```bash
 bibernate.2ddl.auto=create